UniversityOfSaskatchewanCMPT371/term-project-winter2026-team1/README.md

 cd backend
 ```

-This directory contains the configuration to run Supabase & Powersync locally using Docker.
+This directory contains the configuration to run Supabase & PowerSync locally using Docker.

 ---